 Am I Required To Participate In This Plan?

-If you were hired before September 1, 1990, participation in this Plan was voluntary.
-When participation in this plan became mandatory for new employees, existing employees were given an option of joining this plan, and paying the corresponding employee premiums, or remaining in the old plan and not paying employee premiums.
-You may utilize our online LTD premium calculator to determine your cost.
-If you elected to stay in that older plan, and decided against participating in this Plan, you are covered under a separate LTD program.
+If you were hired after September 1, 1990, participation in this Plan is mandatory.
+You can view your biweekly or monthly cost in GMS.
+If you were hired prior to September 1, 1990 and elected to stay in that older plan, and decided against participating in this Plan, you are covered under a separate LTD program.
 For more information on the former plan, contact the Office of Faculty and Staff Benefits at 202-687-2500.

-Employees on LTD will be provided with tax reporting forms directly from Reliance Standard Life Insurance Company.
+Employees on LTD will be provided with tax reporting forms directly from The Hartford.
 These forms will indicate the taxable and non-taxable portion of the LTD benefit.

 How Does This Plan's Offset Provisions Work?